fangsonghub/fangsonghub.github.io/activity/w17qpdx/index.md

 *   **When**: Friday January 13, 2017
 *   **Where**: Willamette Falls, [University Place Hotel and Conference Center](http://www.uplacehotel.com/contact-us/) at downtown Portland, OR.
 Directions [below](#direction).
 *   **What**: Curious about what the new paradigm of **quantum computing** has to offer?
 How will it change the way computers work and how it will affect **cryptography** that we rely on for providing cybersecurity?
 This one-day public lectures will be your treat.
 World-leading experts will share their views and insights with you.
 This event is open to the general audience.
+You do not need to register, and just come by and enjoy!

 <!--- *   **Organizers**:
     * [Fang Song](http://www.fangsong.info), Computer Sciecne Department, Portland State University.  -->